Skip to main content

 sheets_insert_sheet

-Add a new sheet to a Google Sheets spreadsheet by specifying its title, position, and dimensions.
-Requires the spreadsheet ID for integration.
+Add a new sheet to any Google Sheets spreadsheet, specifying its title, position, and row/column counts.
+Organize data into separate tabs for clarity.

 Instructions